-Chronic fatigue syndrome (CFS) is the more common name of the condition known as myalgic encephalomyelitis.
-If you are being afflicted by the painful and fatiguing condition, what do you need to know in order to break free from this chronic syndrome that saps the normalcy from your life?
-Perhaps you have been disappointed in the past because you have spent a lot of money on both traditional and homeopathic remedies that produced disappointing results.
+Chronic fatigue syndrome (CFS) is the more common name of the condition myalgic encephalomyelitis.
+If you have this painful and fatiguing condition, what do you need to know in order to break free from it?
+Perhaps you feel disappointed in both traditional and homeopathic remedies that didn't produce much results.
 Let’s take a closer look at chronic fatigue syndrome to help you identify a way to get natural relief that can boost your quality of life.

 Knowing you are not alone is an important part of being able to deal with a chronic illness.
 It’s not that you want anyone else to have to go through what you are.
 You just want to know that there is someone out there who knows how you feel and how difficult even the regular day to day activities can be when you are always exhausted and in pain.

 Rest assured that you are far from alone in dealing with myalgic encephalomyelitis.
 While there is no exact figure (perhaps due to how difficult it can be to get an official diagnosis), ME Action estimates that there could be as many as 15 to 30 million people who have chronic fatigue syndrome.
-So you can imagine the effects that this condition is having on a global scale with that many people being afflicted.
+So you can imagine the effects that this condition have on a global scale.

 In case studies, upper cervical chiropractors have been able to restore quality of life for a number of chronic fatigue syndrome patients.
 The patients in the case studies were all experiencing an upper cervical misalignment, a common subluxation that occurs at the top of the neck.
 It very often occurs following a head or neck injury, but it can also be caused by normal wear and tear, especially when poor posture is involved.

 Upper cervical chiropractors are subspecialists in the chiropractic field who focus on the C1 and C2, the top two bones in the neck.
-Using diagnostic imaging, precise measurements are taken of the misalignments.
-Then, a custom adjustment is designed for each patient.
+Using diagnostic imaging, practicioners take precise measurements of the misalignments.
+Then, they make a custom adjustment for each patient.
 There is no popping or cracking of the spine.
 Adjustments are gentle and are thus long-lasting.
-Once the surrounding soft tissue heals from any damage caused by the misalignment, you should be able to space your appointments out further, making this a cost-effective way to get some relief.
+Once the surrounding soft tissue heals from any damage, you should be able to space your appointments out further, making this a cost-effective way to get some relief.
 That is always good news for someone dealing with a chronic illness.

-If you are dealing with chronic fatigue syndrome and have been disappointed by the traditional and alternative forms of care that you have tried thus far, don’t give up hope.
-Upper cervical chiropractic has been able to help many chronic fatigue syndrome sufferers to be able to regain quality of life.
+If you are dealing with chronic fatigue syndrome, don’t give up hope.
+Upper cervical chiropractic has been helping many chronic fatigue sufferers regain their quality of life.
 To see what this natural therapy can do for your overall health and wellbeing, find a practitioner in your area today.
 A no-obligation consultation may be the start of your journey to having more energy.
 Don’t give into despair.
 Use the search feature on this site to find one of our preferred practitioners today!